osalmine/push_swap/README.md

 ## How it works

 I made two algorithms for the project.
-One for 5 and under numbers in the stack and other for everything else.
+One for 5 numbers and less in the stack and one for everything else.
 The subject was strict with the number of moves allowed for five numbers, so I made a separate algorith for those.

 I utilize a modified version of insert sort: